 The threat actor ShinyHunters claimed Figure refused to pay a ransom, leading to the public release of the stolen information.

-The incident was reported on Feb.
+The incident was first reported on Feb.
 13, 2026, by TechCrunch.
 The journalists reviewed a sample of the leaked data and reported that it included personally identifiable information (PII) such as customers’ full names, home addresses, dates of birth and phone numbers.

 In the wake of the breach, Figure stated that it is communicating directly with partners and those affected.